Capital Conference Program-Friday, June 27, 2025

 -

-- Design Tips and Tricks for UIL OAP.
+- Session 230.
+Design Tips and Tricks for UIL OAP.
 Room Guadalupe

 Harnessing AI to analyze hundreds of comments from these performances, director and clinician Katie Cross has distilled the most common and easily addressed feedback into a dynamic, insight-rich workshop.
 Covering everything from blocking clarity and emotional nuance to ensemble focus, this session delivers a field-tested Top 10 list of what consistently succeeds—and what risks falling flat.
 Katie Cross, Independent.